-If you work online, or bank online, or store cryptocurrency on your laptop –a cheap VPN is an added layer of security to protect everyday users from online scams, malware, and so on.
+If you work online, or bank online, or store cryptocurrency on your laptop –a cheap VPN is an added layer of security to protect everyday users from online scams, malware, getting fined for torrent use, and so on.

 Do you Need a VPN for Streaming or Torrenting?

-You may need the best VPN for torrenting or streaming if you’re trying to access regionalized content that’s only available within a certain country when you’re not physically in that country.
+You may need the a privacy-focused VPN for torrenting or streaming if you’re trying to access regionalized content that’s only available within a certain country when you’re not physically in that country.